 Share

-To get started, rate your stress levels
+To get started, want to rate your stress level?

 An important first step is recognizing the degree to which we are affected by the stress in our lives and then move toward strategies to alleviate and better manage stress.